gboehl/dynare/doc/manual/source/the-model-file.rst

 the future.
 Another exercise for which Dynare is well suited is to study the transition path to a new equilibrium following a permanent shock.
-For deterministic simulations, the numerical problem consists of solving a nonlinar system of simultaneous equations in n endogenous variables in T periods.
+For deterministic simulations, the numerical problem consists of solving a nonlinear system of simultaneous equations in ``n`` endogenous variables in ``T`` periods.
 Dynare offers several algorithms for solving this problem, which can be chosen via the ``stack_solve_algo`` option.
 By default (``stack_solve_algo=0``), Dynare uses a Newton-type method to solve the simultaneous equation system.
 Because the